*Distributed locks with Redis

 - Client A acquires the lock in the master.

-- The slave gets promoted to master.
+- The replica gets promoted to master.

 - Client B acquires the lock to the same resource A already holds a lock for.
 SAFETY VIOLATION!